• About the theatre

 Assistant Musical Director

-• LYUDMILA FILIPPOVA
+• LYUDMILA FILIPPOVA, TATIANA SHEINA

 Assistant Director

-• DMITRY BELOV, STEPAN BALAKSHIN
+• DMITRY BELOV / STEPAN BALAKSHIN

 Claudius, the King of Denmark